 Develop expertise in a particular style of copywriting

-Long-form sales copywriting, SEO copywriting, brand storytelling, conversion, lead generation, blogging, patient education – you may be able to niche your copywriting services if you shift your focus to one distinct area.
+Long-form sales copywriting, medical SEO copywriting, brand storytelling, conversion, lead generation, blogging, patient education – you may be able to niche your copywriting services if you shift your focus to one distinct area.

 Expand your scope beyond medical copywriting

 Learn new technical skills so you can offer allied services such as web design, graphic design, content management, video and audio editing, medical editing, online marketing, and more.